WHAT ARE VITRIMERS?

 Chris Kaffer is the CEO and Co-founder of Mallinda.
-He holds a PhD in Immuology from UC, Berkeley and an MBA from CU, Boulder.
+He holds a Ph.D. in Immunology from UC, Berkeley, and an MBA from CU, Boulder.
 He has led the company’s funding and commercialization strategies raising over $2.5 million in non-dilutive funding to reduce technical and market risk, and $2 million in strategic capital from SABIC to scale commercial processes.

 Chris Kaffer, CEO

 Philip Taynton holds a Ph.D. in chemistry from the University of Colorado, Boulder, where he began his work with vitrimer technology.
 Together with Chris Kaffer, Philip co-founded Mallinda in 2014.
 As the CTO, Philip is responsible for the development of Mallinda’s technology.
 In addition to “on the job” business training, Philip completed the NSF I-CORPS training program as an entrepreneurial lead.
 He also spent two years as a Cyclotron Road Fellow at Lawrence Berkeley National Lab.
 Prior to Mallinda, Philip worked for 3 years in new product development for Avery Dennison in Pasadena, CA. Philip loves spending time with his golden retriever and is low-key aviation, astronomy, and automotive aficionado.

 Philip Taynton, CTO

 Heather Rubin joined Mallinda in 2019 as the Vice President of Research & Development.
-At Mallinda, she plays a versatile role from leading chemical design projects, aiding innovative engineering solutions, and overseeing the technical staff.
+At Mallinda, she plays a versatile role in leading chemical design projects, aiding innovative engineering solutions, and overseeing the technical staff.
 Dr. Rubin is an expert in organic chemistry and materials chemistry with ten authored academic papers and one patent.
 She completed her Ph.D. in Chemistry at Colorado State University and holds her BA and MS in Chemistry from the University of North Carolina Wilmington.
 Heather is an outdoor enthusiast and enjoys spending time with her dog in the mountains – snowboarding, camping, hiking, biking, or climbing.